Skip to main content

 2. A Google service account added to your Google Search Console as a site owner.

-1. Go to Exports from your site’s main menu.
-Select ADD EXPORT and search for Google Indexing.
+1. Go to Exports from your site's main menu and select Add export.

 add_export_cropped.png